roitraining/gemini-enterprise-in-action-plays/3-streamlining-workflows-with-notebooklm/1-getting-started-with-notebooklm/getting-started-with-notebooklm.md

   <img src="images/cymbal-pharma-logo.png" width="25%" alt="Cymbal Pharma Logo" />
 </p>

-Dr. Aris Thorne is a Senior Research Scientist in Cymbal Pharma's Early-Stage Drug Discovery unit.
-His team has been fast-tracking a promising new Alzheimer's compound called **CPH-412**.
 You are a Senior Research Scientist in Cymbal Pharma's Early-Stage Drug Discovery unit.
 Your team has been fast-tracking a promising new Alzheimer's compound called **CPH-412**.

 A critical, *Initial Safety and Toxicity Report* has just arrived from the lab.
 You only have an hour before a stakeholder meeting where you must identify the high-risk data points and recommend a path forward.
 Studying the full report would leave no time for preparation — but with the right tool, it doesn't have to.